thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/aws-eks-cluster-setup.md

 ## Step 4.
 Environment file.

-Please go to back in root folder `cd ../../`.
+Please go back in root folder `cd ../../`.

 In `.env` file set the value of `PLATFORM` field to `aws-eks`.